2025 Storm Events in Irvine

 - Exposed underlayment or roof deck

-25% Rule: If the roof is over 20 years old or repairs exceed 30% of full replacement cost, replacement is typically more cost-effective.
-Also consider replacement if problems are widespread across multiple areas rather than isolated.
+25% Rule: If the roof is over 20 years old or problems are widespread across multiple areas rather than isolated, replacement is typically more effective.
+Also consider replacement when dealing with recurring issues in the same locations.

 Irvine at a Glance